 - Enter the process to learn and bridge knowledge gaps.

-- Enter the process to practice mindful social habits such as:
+- Enter the process to practice mindful social habits like the ones below.

-- Stay engaged even when your mind and body start sending you signals to shrink or walk away.
+- Work to stay engaged even when your mind and body start sending you signals to shrink or walk away.

 - Ask clarifying questions.